lionlai1989/StalkerDroneRL/README.md

 - **ROS 2 Humble + Gazebo Harmonic** — uses recent, long-term support versions.

-- **Completely containerized** — I went through the *installation hell* of ROS 2 and Gazebo so you don't have to.
-One `docker compose up` and everything just works.
+- **Completely containerized environment** — I went through the *installation hell* of ROS 2 and Gazebo so you don't have to.
+During development, all you need is VS Code.
+For deployment, just run `docker compose up` and everything just works.

 - **Everything built from scratch** — all algorithms here are built from scratch, ranging from the geometric controller (output low-level motor speed commands) to object detection.
 This is not a "just tune